Trump turns angry and despondent as possible defeat looms

 The president was eager to speak publicly Thursday about the election — arguing that his rightful victory was being stolen, and that states were conspiring against him.
 But again, allies and advisers counseled caution, trying to assuage Trump by outlining their aggressive plan to fight and urging him to keep a low profile.

-But on Thursday evening, the president appeared in front of reporters at the White House around 6:45 p.m., seeming subdued and deflated, and made a series of unproven claims about voter fraud and vowing to continue the fight through legal channels.
+But on Thursday evening, the president appeared in front of reporters at the White House around 6:45, seeming subdued and deflated, and made unproven claims about voter fraud and vowing to continue the fight through legal channels.

 He mocked mail-in ballots and polling from the news media and said, falsely, that states were making up ballots to cost him the election.
 He made a series of other unsubstantiated allegations against democratic elections.